bitst0rm-pub/Formatter/README.md

             // Means: Newly formatted codes will be finally saved within time frame starting
             // from the 2. press on "format_on_save".
             // This option should be used for plugins with unique syntaxes.
-            // For plugins with the same syntaxes then the first plugin will be processed.
+            // For plugins with the same syntaxes then the first plugin takes precedence.
             // Remove the identical syntaxes from one of both plugins to avoid conflicts.
             // For example:
             // Plugin A (enabled): syntaxes ["css", "js"]